csrrmrvll/some-exercises/README.md

 ## Docker-ayes

-Buit docker container can be retrieved by executing `docker pull c3542/litecoin:0.18.1`
+Built docker container can be retrieved by executing `docker pull c3542/litecoin:0.18.1`

 [Dockerfile](https://github.com/csrrmrvll/some-exercises/blob/main/Dockerfile) contains a multi-stage dockerfile to build an image of a container with the `litecoin` binary with gpg keys and sha checksums verfication.
 It runs as a non-root user

 Container is scanned for vulnerabilities using Anchore.
 To get it up and running locally, use [this](https://engine.anchore.io/docs/quickstart/) guide.
 At the time of the writing of this document, there was no vulnerabilities.

 ## k8s FTW
-he [statefulset](https://github.com/csrrmrvll/some-exercises/blob/main/kube/litecoin-statefulset.yaml) has multiple objects appart from the statefulset like PV, PVC and a headless service.
+The [statefulset](https://github.com/csrrmrvll/some-exercises/blob/main/kube/litecoin-statefulset.yaml) has multiple objects appart from the statefulset like PV, PVC and a headless service.
 The statefulset has been applied to minikube with a 2Gb PV just as a test.

 ## Jenkinsfile